singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 36  }
 ```

-In situations where the  string has many duplicates, this algorithm will run a lot faster  than the  earlier  algo­rithm.
+In situations where the  string has many duplicates, this algorithm will run a lot faster  than the  earlier  algorithm.

 **8.9   Parens:** Implement an algorithm to print  all valid (i.e., properly opened and  closed) combinations of n pairs of parentheses.